How Does Query Processing Happen in Snowflake

 Query compilation time, CPU and memory usage, queue time, concurrency, and volume of data processed are some examples of query performance metrics that Snowflake tracks.

 Identifying and resolving performance bottlenecks can be simplified with continued observation over time.
-For example, let’s say you have a SQL query with multiple sub-joins.
-You’re querying against multiple tables that are small right now, but are expected to grow over time.
-You can observe the query compilation time over time to help you identify what, if anything, needs to be changed about your SQL query or resource utilization so you can maintain performance standards.
+For example, let's say you have a SQL query with multiple sub-joins.
+You're querying against multiple tables that are small right now, but are expected to grow over time.
+You can observe the query compilation time over time to help you identify what, if anything, needs to be changed.

-As mentioned, the quickest approach would be to increase the size of your warehouse, which would take just a few minutes.
-The long-term approach would be to consider refactoring your SQL query and look into other areas of performance that could be addressed by using the tools Snowflake already offers.
+If over six months you observe performance metrics for a table have significantly worsened, the quickest approach is to increase the size of your warehouse.
+The long-term approach is to refactor your SQL query and look into other performance tools Snowflake already offers.

 Conclusion